 This site is for people who would

 like to learn about the self sufficiency, sustainable living, wilderness

-survival, and self sufficient living skills that people knew in ancient times — before we became dependent on modern fossil-fuel-based technology.
+survival skills and other ways of living that people knew in ancient times — before we became dependent on modern fossil-fuel-based technology.
 That includes myself,

 i.e. I am learning this as I go, and writing it up on the site

 The What's New? page shows more details of updates to